Ask for an audit of credits and requirements

 The Cornell Law School Financial Aid office may recommend adjustments to financial aid to cover expenses, fees and related costs, such as travel.
 Contact the Admissions and Financial Aid Office to schedule at time to meet and discuss your financial needs.

-Travel Registration is mandatory for all students.
-There are also several excellent resources on the travel registry site including pre-departure videos and pre-departure checklists which you should review.
-Please register your travel today if you have not already done so.
-When you have completed the online registration, you will receive email confirmation; please forward a copy of the confirmation to the International Programs Office, firstname.lastname@example.org, immediately upon receipt.
+Travel registration is mandatory for all students.
+When you have completed the online registration, you will receive email confirmation; please forward a copy of the confirmation to the International Programs Office, email@example.com, immediately upon receipt.

-Students traveling to countries that are on the State Department's travel warning list or have been identified as high-risk by Cornell's insurance provider must apply for ITART Review in addition to registration.
+Students traveling to countries that have been identified as elevated-risk by Cornell's International Travel Health and Safety Team must apply for ITART Review in addition to registration.
 ITART approval must be attained prior to departure.
 The review process can take 6-8 weeks, so please make your application early.
-The University's current list of ITART countries is available on the ITART application page, available through a link on the Travel Registry website.
-As of the last update of this page, our exchange partners Egypt and Israel were included on the list.
+The University's current list of ITART countries is available on the Global Cornell website.

-Review the pre-departure video on risk management abroad (Step #5 at the Travel Registry website).
-Be sure to print the required United HealthCare Global ID card for Cornell's emergency services vendor.
-The United HealthCare Global ID card is also attached.
+Review the pre-departure orientation on risk management abroad.
+Be sure to print the required International SOS ID card for Cornell's travel assistance vendor and download the mobile app.
 Bring it, together with your Emergency Protocol and Procedure Form, with you when you travel.

 The Law School requires students traveling abroad to complete an Agreement Release form.
 As soon as possible, please complete the form and return it, via email, to International Programs at firstname.lastname@example.org.